seamus dubhghaill

 Two hundred passengers are lost in the shipwrecks of the brigs Trevor and Nonpareil on October 20, 1775.
 Among the casualties are The Hononorable Major Francis Caulfield, Member of Parliament (MP) for Charlemont, his wife, and daughters.
 Also lost is John French, Member for Roscommon County.

 On Thursday, October 19, 1775, the brig Trevor, with Captain William Totty at the helm, and the brig Nonpareil, with Capatin Samuel Davies, sail from Parkgate for Dublin.
 That evening, as the vessels are near Holyhead, the wind shifts about from the south southwest to the west, and so violent a hurricane arises that they cannot carry any sail, but are obliged to lie to, and drive before the wind.
-In this situation, the Trevor drives upon the banks near the Lancashire shore, and is totally lost.
+In this situation, the Trevor drives upon the banks near the Lancashire shore and is totally lost.

 Everyone on board perishes, except Samuel Fairclough, a mariner, who miraculously saves his life by leaping aboard another vessel named the Charming Molly, under Captain Joseph Holloway, which is transporting coal from Chester to Newry.
-The Charming Molly accidentally runs foul of the Trevor and carries away the Trevor‘s fore-topmast and, at the instant the two vessels come together, Fairclough makes his leap.
+The Charming Molly accidentally runs afoul of the Trevor and carries away the Trevor‘s foretopmast and, at the instant the two vessels come together, Fairclough makes his leap.
 He was the only survivor of the 30 to 40 passengers and crew aboard the Trevor.

 Captain Holloway states that his vessel and the Trevor came together at some distance from the coast.
 They parted at the time Fairclough jumped across, and the Trevor subsequently went to pieces.
 A great many chests, boxes, some of which are broken, and quantities of East India goods are strewn along the shore, all wet with salt water.
 These items are in the custody of Mrs. Hesketh, Lady of the Manor of this coast, secured by Mr. Standen of Rossall Hall.
 The East India goods had arrived by land from London.
 The cargo and coins aboard the Trevor are estimated to be worth £15,000.